riz1-ali/Proxy-Server/README.md

 # Proxy-Server
 A multithreaded proxy server in python, implemented using threading and sockets.
-Supoorts HTTP requests only.
+Supoorts HTTP websites only.

 ### Functionalities Covered
 - Multiple Clients can be routed through this server.